Strategies

 Cache access

-can be accessed to fetch data and execution objects (orders, positions etc).
+The trader's central Cache stores data and execution objects (orders, positions, etc).

 Fetching data

-The following example shows how data can be fetched from the cache (assuming some instrument ID attribute is assigned):
+The following example fetches data from the cache (assuming some instrument ID attribute is assigned).

 The following example shows how individual order and position objects can be fetched from the cache: